King Rat (Clavell novel): Plot summary

 Through the experiences of Marlowe, King, and other characters, the novel offers a vivid, often disturbing portrayal of men brought to the edge of survival by a brutal environment.
 The P.O.W.s are given nothing by the Japanese other than filthy huts to live in and the bare minimum of food.
 Officers from various parts of Britain's Asian empire, accustomed to having native servants provide them with freshly laundered uniforms daily, are reduced to wearing rags and homemade shoes.
 For most, the chief concern is obtaining enough food to stay alive from day to day and avoiding disease or injury, since almost no medical care is available.
 Some are degraded and come close to losing their humanity, while others display levels of courage and compassion beyond expectations.
-Some literally steal food out the mouths of their comrades, while others give away what they have or take terrible risks to help their friends.
+Some steal food out the mouths of their comrades, while others give away what they have or take terrible risks to help their friends.

 King decides he and his friends should breed rats to sell for food.
-His comrades, though nearly starving themselves, are repulsed at the idea of eating rat meat, so King comes up with the plan of only selling the meat to officers without telling them the true source.
+His comrades, though nearly starving themselves, are repelled by the idea of eating rat meat, so King comes up with the plan of only selling the meat to officers without telling them the true source.
 A group of officers who stole money from their underlings are later seen greedily enjoying a meal of what they are told is mouse deer (rusa tikus in Malay), not knowing they are actually eating rat meat.
 When the camp is ultimately liberated, most of the soldiers have trouble adjusting to freedom.
 King loses his power and is shunned by the others.
 Grey ironically thanks King on the grounds that his hatred of King was the only thing keeping him alive.
 At the end the rats are abandoned in their cages when the camp is abandoned.
 The final scene has the rats consuming each other one by one, with the final survivor becoming "king of the rats".